aws-amplify/aws-sdk-ios/README.md

         $ mv Documentation/com.amazon.aws.ios.docset ~/Library/Developer/Shared/Documentation/DocSets/

 1. If Xcode was running during this procedure, restart Xcode.
-To browse the documentation, go to **Help**, click **Documentation and API Reference**, and select **AWS SDK for iOS v2.0 Documentation** (where '2.0' is the appropriate version number).
+To browse the documentation, go to **Help**, click **Documentation and API Reference**, and select **AWS Mobile SDK for iOS v2.4.0 Documentation** (where '2.4.0' is the appropriate version number).

 ##Talk to Us